tekumara/notes/golang-vscode-debugging.md

 In vscode, use a remote attach launch configuration in `launch.json`, eg:

 ```
 {
+    // Use IntelliSense to learn about possible attributes.
+    // Hover to view descriptions of existing attributes.
+    // For more information, visit: https://go.microsoft.com/fwlink/?linkid=830387
+    "version": "0.2.0",
+    "configurations": [
+        {
             "name": "Connect to external session",
             "type": "go",